behnamasadi/software_quality_assurance/README.md

 # Google Mock
-Let say you have a class which use an interface and you interested to test the class and not the interface.
-For example your interface would be a class called `IRandomNumberGenerator` which can generate random number with various data distribution.
+Let say you have a class that uses an interface and you are interested in testing the class and not the interface.
+For example, your interface would be a class called `IRandomNumberGenerator` which can generate random numbers with various data distributions.
-This class should be an abstract calss (which cannot be instantiated) and depending on the desired distribution, the real job should be implemented in classes such as `UniformRandomNumberGenerator`, `GammaRandomNumberGenerator`, etc which inherite from `IRandomNumberGenerator` class.
+This class should be an abstract calss (which cannot be instantiated) and depending on the desired distribution, the real job should be implemented in classes such as `UniformRandomNumberGenerator`, `GammaRandomNumberGenerator`, etc which inherits from `IRandomNumberGenerator` class.

-The class that you are interested to test is `CoinFlipper` which needs a random generator.
+The class that you are interested in testing is `CoinFlipper` which needs a random generator.
 We use dependency injection and instead of having your application talk to the system API directly, wrap the API in an interface (`IRandomNumberGenerator`) and code to that interface

-So in your `CoinFlipper` calss you have memeber that is a pointer from `IRandomNumberGenerator` type.
-In fact a pointer to the interface type should be passed into the constructor of `CoinFlipper`.
+So in your `CoinFlipper` class you have a member that is a pointer from `IRandomNumberGenerator` type.
+In fact, a pointer to the interface type should be passed into the constructor of `CoinFlipper`.
 It is best practice to use a smart pointer in these cases, to avoid memory management issues.

-Since we interested to only test `CoinFlipper`,  (which needs an instance of `IRandomNumberGenerator`) and that instances might have non-deterministic behaviour which can't be reliably controlled, we create a mock object that inherite from `IRandomNumberGenerator` and we pass that to `CoinFlipper`.
+Since we are interested in only testing `CoinFlipper`, (which needs an instance of `IRandomNumberGenerator`) and that instances might have non-deterministic behavior which can't be reliably controlled, we create a mock object that inherits from `IRandomNumberGenerator` and we pass that to `CoinFlipper`.

-In fact any code that is non-deterministic for example:
+In fact, any code that is non-deterministic for example:

 - External data sources (e.g. files, databases)
 - Network connections (e.g. services)